 The 1998 World Cup had a lot of good things to offer to football fans, but the final match of the tournament is among the most controversial games in the World Cup history, where a favorite Brazil side seemingly gave away the game for political reasons to the host in a World Cup held in France.

 Brazil were in Group A at the World Cup, in which they were joined by Morocco, Norway, and Scotland.
 With victories over Scotland and Morroco and a 2-1 defeat to Norway, the Brazilians qualified to the knockout stage as the leaders of the group.
-Brazil's opponents in the round of 16 were Chile, where Brazil took the lead on 11 minutes when a Dunga free-kick was met by Sampaio.
-Sampaio doubled Brazil's lead on 27 minutes when he shot into the corner of the net following a long-range Roberto Carlos free-kick.
-Ronaldo added a third from a penalty in first-half injury time.
+Brazil's opponents in the round of 16 were Chile.
+At the beginning of the match, Brazil took the lead on 11 minutes when a Dunga free-kick was met by Sampaio.
+Sampaio doubled Brazil's lead on the 27th minute when he shot into the corner of the net following a long-range Roberto Carlos free-kick.
+Ronaldo added a third from a penalty in the first-half injury time.
 Another goal from Ronaldo sealed Brazilians a 4-1 victory over Chile as they proceeded to face Denmark in the quarter-finals of the tournament.

 Denmark scored the first goal two minutes into the game through Martin Jørgensen, before Bebeto equalized eight minutes later.
-Brazil then took the lead with a goal by Rivaldo on 27 minutes.
+Brazil then took the lead with a goal by Rivaldo on the 27th minute.
 Brian Laudrup leveled the scores five minutes into the second half, but Rivaldo scored again thirty minutes before the end to seal a 3–2 win for Brazil.

-Ronaldo gave Brazil the lead shortly after half-time before Patrick Kluivert equalized for the Netherlands three minutes before the end of their semi-finals tie.
+For the semi-final round, Brazil faced Netherlands, where Ronaldo gave Brazil the lead shortly after half-time before Patrick Kluivert equalized for the Netherlands three minutes before the end of their tie.
 The game went to extra time with the golden goal rule in effect.
 However, the game proceeded to the penalty shootout.
 The first five penalties were all scored, giving them a 3–2 lead.
 Brazilian goalkeeper Cláudio Taffarel then saved penalties from Phillip Cocu and Ronald de Boer with Dunga scoring again for Brazil, which meant Brazil won the shoot-out 4–2 and progressed to the final.

-In what was later described by writers for BBC Sport as the "great World Cup final mystery", Ronaldo was omitted from the official teamsheet which Zagallo presented to FIFA.
-However, Brazil submitted a modified teamsheet with Ronaldo's name reinstated.
+Described as the "great World Cup final mystery", Ronaldo was omitted from the official teamsheet which Zagallo presented to FIFA.
+However, the team submitted a modified teamsheet with Ronaldo's name reinstated later on.
 It was revealed several years later that Ronaldo had suffered a convulsive fit on the afternoon of the match, had lost consciousness, and spent three hours in the hospital, but decided shortly before the match began that he still wished to play.

-and another from Emmanuel Petit, in a match that Brazil didn’t seem to have any ambition to win.
+and another from Emmanuel Petit, in a match that the Brazilian side didn’t seem to have any ambition to win.

 Route to Final: